 Evaluate the style of sneaker that you like and see how it'll suit your current wardrobe.
 Some shoes look good in pictures or on its own but don't necessarily pair with the existing clothes one has.
 Moreover, because the sneaker is on trend doesn't necessarily mean that it is the best shoe out there.
 Having the most uses on your casual sneaker is ideal to also get the most out of the money's worth.

-How do you style a loud pair of sneakers?
+How do you style a loud pair of casual shoes?

 Whether they are donned in neon colors or loud prints, these sneakers are meant to take the outfit to a different level.
 There are a couple of ways to style these.
 One of which is through pairing it with a simple outfit to let the design of the sneaker speak for itself.
 Some elevate this by having a full-black ensemble.
 Another way of styling this is complimenting the loud sneaker with a striking outfit.
 Taking cues from Nicki Minaj, Katy Perry, and Rihanna by pairing it with outfits that match the color of the sneaker is one way of doing it.